onvif/media-signing-framework/README.md

 ## Configure with meson
 ```
-meson setup path/to/signed-media-framework path/to/build/folder
+meson setup path/to/media-signing-framework path/to/build/folder
 ```
 will generate compile instructions for ninja and put them in a folder located at `path/to/build/folder`.
 To turn on debug prints use the `debugprints` option
 ```
-meson setup -Ddebugprints=true path/to/signed-media-framework path/to/build/folder
+meson setup -Ddebugprints=true path/to/media-signing-framework path/to/build/folder
 ```
 With the `--prefix` meson option it is possible to specify an arbitrary location to where the shared library is installed.
 ```
-meson setup --prefix /absolute/path/to/your/local/installs path/to/signed-media-framework path/to/build/folder
+meson setup --prefix /absolute/path/to/your/local/installs path/to/media-signing-framework path/to/build/folder
 ```

 ## Compile and install the shared library
-To compile signed-media-framework using ninja
+To compile media-signing-framework using ninja
 ```
 ninja -C path/to/build/folder
 ```
-and the object file is located at `path/to/build/folder/lib/src/libsigned-media-framework.so`.
+and the object file is located at `path/to/build/folder/lib/src/libmedia-signing-framework.so`.
 To install the shared library run
 ```
 meson install -C build
 ```
-The library, named `libsigned-media-framework`, will be installed where libraries are installed, or at `path/to/your/local/installs` if you configured meson with `--prefix`.
+The library, named `libmedia-signing-framework`, will be installed where libraries are installed, or at `path/to/your/local/installs` if you configured meson with `--prefix`.
-The header files will be located in a sub-folder of `includes` named `signed-media-framework`.
+The header files will be located in a sub-folder of `includes` named `media-signing-framework`.

 ## Example build commands on Linux
-1. Configure and compile into `./build` without installing from the top level of `signed-media-framework/`
+1. Configure and compile into `./build` without installing from the top level of `media-signing-framework/`
 ```
 meson setup . build
 ninja -C build
 ```
-2. Configure, compile and install in `./my_installs/` from the parent folder of `signed-media-framework/`
+2. Configure, compile and install in `./my_installs/` from the parent folder of `media-signing-framework/`
 ```
-meson setup --prefix $PWD/my_installs signed-media-framework build
+meson setup --prefix $PWD/my_installs media-signing-framework build
 meson install -C build
 ```